 How can men get clear skin?

-In addition to washing your face twice a day, moisturizing, and using appropriate products for your skin type, men can choose products made specifically for acne-prone skin.
+In addition to washing your face twice a day, moisturizing, and using appropriate products for your skin type, men can choose products for adult acne.
 There are face washes, serums, and even prescriptions that are designed to help clear acne.
 Staying hydrated, exfoliating your skin, not touching your face often, and eating well are always good tips to follow that can help promote a clear complexion.
 Board certified dermatologist Dr. Dendy Engelman, MD recommends using a clarifying toner that contains salicylic or glycolic acid to help further relieve congestion or breakouts.

 Why Trust Byrdie?